 Survey fieldwork for the pilot study began in England on 26 April 2020.
-Survey fieldwork in Wales began on 29 June and since 7 August, we have reported headline figures for Wales.
-The survey has also begun in Northern Ireland and we will publish estimates for Northern Ireland when we have a sufficiently large sample.
-We are working with authorities to explore the possibility of expanding the survey to Scotland.
+Survey fieldwork in Wales began on 29 June, and since 7 August we have reported headline figures for Wales.
+The survey has also begun in Northern Ireland, and we will publish estimates for Northern Ireland when we have a sufficiently large sample.
+We are working with authorities to set up the survey in Scotland.